Rauschenberg, Hesse: Location

 Rauschenberg lies at the southern edge of the Burgwald, a low mountain range, near Marburg and Kirchhain.

-Neighbouring communities
+Neighbouring municipalities

-Rauschenberg borders in the north on the town of Rosenthal (Waldeck-Frankenberg) as well as on the communities of Wohratal (Marburg-Biedenkopf) and Gilserberg (Schwalm-Eder-Kreis), in the east on the town of Stadtallendorf, in the south on the town of Kirchhain, in the southwest on the community of Cölbe, and in the west on the town of Wetter (all in Marburg-Biedenkopf).
+Rauschenberg borders in the north on the town of Rosenthal (Waldeck-Frankenberg) as well as on the municipalities of Wohratal (Marburg-Biedenkopf) and Gilserberg (Schwalm-Eder-Kreis), in the east on the town of Stadtallendorf, in the south on the town of Kirchhain, in the southwest on the municipality of Cölbe, and in the west on the town of Wetter (all in Marburg-Biedenkopf).

 Municipality divisions

 Rauschenberg consists out of following villages: